Wildey: Variations

-The Wildey Pistol is extensively customizable, from changes to barrel length to caliber conversions.
-According to Wildey F.A., barrel and caliber conversions can be made by replacing the barrel assembly.
-The pistol is available with either single-action or double-action trigger mechanisms.
+The Wildey Pistol offers extensive customization options, allowing modifications such as altering barrel length and converting calibers.
+Wildey F.A. states that barrel and caliber conversions are facilitated by replacing the entire barrel assembly.
+The pistol is offered with a choice of either single-action or double-action trigger mechanisms.

 Barrels are currently available in 8 in (203 mm), 10 in (254 mm) or 12 in (305 mm) lengths.
 Other lengths of 5 in (127 mm), 6 in (152 mm), 7 in (178 mm) and 14 in (356 mm) have been discontinued.
 Barrel changes can be accomplished by the means of loosening the barrel chuck, replacing the existing barrel and re-tightening the barrel chuck.
 The pistol is currently available in .45 Winchester Magnum, .475 Wildey Magnum and .44 Auto Mag.
 Calibers previously produced by Wildey, which have been discontinued, include the .45 Wildey Magnum, 9mm Winchester Magnum, .357 Wildey Magnum (also known as the .357 Peterbuilt), .41 Wildey Magnum and .44 Wildey Magnum.
 There are some sources which mention .30 Wildey Magnum and .50 Wildey Magnum calibers, but no manuals from the company or other firearms literature list such cartridges.

 Wildey F.A. manufactured a pin gun for duck pin shooting which features a 5 in (127 mm) compensated barrel to allow for fast follow-up shots by reducing recovery time.
 A silhouette-shooting version of the pistol was also available featuring a wooden fore stock and an 18 in (457 mm) barrel.
 A carbine version of the Wildey pistol was offered, similar to the Wildey Silhouette Pistol but also featured a removable shoulder stock.

 All the Wildeys have adjustable rear sights and removable front side blade inserts (high and low).
 The front side blades are interchangeable and available in three colors: red, orange, and black.
 Special tools are not required to disassemble or reassemble any of the Wildey's four configurations.